bbx10/node-cc2540/README.md

 # cc2uart -- node-cc2540

 node.js support for the TI CC2540 UART service.
-The device is programmable so this may not work for all boards.
+The CC2540 is programmable so there is no guarantee this works with all boards.

+This module is built on [noble](https://www.npmjs.com/package/noble) so it should work where ever noble works.

 ## Tested configurations